BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 ## Received payment

-Received payment are clearly indicated to the user, and their balance is updated.
-Charged fees, if any, are clear to the user when viewing the payments details.
-Find more information on presenting a payment history on our [activity]({{ '/guide/daily-spending-wallet/activity/'| relative_url }}) page.
+Received payments to this wallet are clearly indicated to the user.
+Fees paid, if any, are clear to the user when viewing the payments details.
+Users can save and share a receipt.

-The option to save and share a receipt is readily available.
+More information on presenting a payment history on our [activity]({{ '/guide/daily-spending-wallet/activity/'| relative_url }}) page.

 <div class="image-slide-gallery">